Shringa13/essay-feedback-nlp/README.md

 cd src
 python main.py
 ```
-4. You start also playaround with the service through below link
+4. You can also start playaround with the service through below link

 ```
 http://0.0.0.0:8000/ui